This post contains affiliate links

 Bridesmaid Dresses – Budget.

 Sorry Bridesmaids but you’ve got to bare in mind that the day is about the bride, you’ll have your turn.
 If a bridesmaid has their eye on a particular dress that’s more than you’d budgeted, they can always contribute towards the cost.
 Otherwise, there are some gorgeous dresses out there that you really don’t need to spend £300 per dress on.
-Check these out:
+All these well-known and brands sell good quality bridesmaids dresses for under £100:

 Hair and makeup – Blow it.